|Nutrition Facts (per serving)|

-If you're looking for a way to jazz up the flavor for this simple side, trying playing around different flavors of butter that you use when you steam the green beans.
+If you're looking for a way to jazz up the flavor for this simple side, try playing around with different flavors of butter that you use when you steam the green beans.
 Excess flavored butter can be tightly wrapped and stored in the fridge for at least a week.

 - Beurre Maître d'Hôtel: Combine 1/2 cup butter with 1 tablespoon minced fresh parsley and 1 teaspoon fresh lemon juice.
 Add fine sea salt and freshly ground black pepper to taste.

 - Basil Butter: Use about 1/2 cup chopped fresh basil leaves for every 1/2 cup butter.
 Add a clove of minced garlic, if you like, and/or a grating or two of lemon zest as well as fine sea salt to taste.

 - Cilantro Lime Butter: For each 1/2 cup of butter, use 2 or 3 tablespoons chopped cilantro leaves, and 2 teaspoons lime zest.
 Add a bit of green chile sauce (or green Tabasco) if you're so inclined.

-- Garlic Butter: Combine 1/2 cup butter, 1 clove minced garlic, and fine sea salt and freshly ground black pepper to taste.
+- Garlic Butter: Combine 1/2 cup butter, 1 clove minced garlic, fine sea salt, and freshly ground black pepper to taste.
 You can also add minced parsley for a bit of color if you like.

 - Lemon-y Butter: Combine 1/2 cup butter with 1 teaspoon fresh lemon juice and 1 tablespoon freshly grated lemon zest (just the yellow part of the peel, being sure to avoid the bitter white pith beneath when you grate).